mynl/aggregate/doc/2_user_guides/2_x_underwriter.rst

     a = build('A.Traffic')
     a

-The Underwriter class interprets agg language programs.
+The Underwriter class interprets DecL programs.
 The scripting language allows severities, aggregates and portfolios to be created using standard insurance language, see XXXX.